Amanyxdav/Minor_Project/Human Emotion Detector/Emotion_detection_with_CNN-main/README.md

 - pip install pillow

 ### download FER2013 dataset
-- from below link and put in data folder under your project directory
+- Link for the dataset :
 - https://www.kaggle.com/msambare/fer2013

 ### Train Emotion detector
 - with all face expression images in the FER2013 Dataset
 - command --> python TranEmotionDetector.py

 It will take several hours depends on your processor.
-(On i7 processor with 16 GB RAM it took me around 4 hours) after Training , you will find the trained model structure and weights are stored in your project directory. emotion_model.json emotion_model.h5
+(On i5 processor with 8 GB RAM it took me around 4 to 5 hours) after Training. emotion_model.json emotion_model.h5